opdoffer/qnap-ubuntu-hassio-onedrive-script/readme.md

 3. Install of docker, HASIO and recovery of HASSIO config from Onedrive and custom containers"
 4. Loadbalance nics (bond0 interface will be created, testen on QNAP TS251)"

 Prerequisites for option 3 is explained in more detail step 2.
+Note that running this script using ssh is not working yet.
+Because you need to click a link to open a browser to Onedrive for authentication.

 Enter the following command to download it:
 ```